Warbo/nix-eval/README.md

       instances.
     - Combining both package lists can make modules ambiguous.
     - If the dependencies of two packages conflict, evaluation will fail.
- - Language extensions aren't handled yet.
-I'll add them as and when the need arises.
  - As with any kind of `eval`, there is absolutely no security.
-Do not pass potentially-malicious user input to this library.
+Do not pass potentially-malicious user input to this library!
+Not only can arbitrary Haskell code be run (eg. using `unsafePerformIO`, but the flags are also a shell injection vector.